 Tell your lawyer everything they need to know about the situation.
 They cannot give you advice if they do not understand the situation.

-Some lawyers when creating a marriage agreement will require that the other spouse gets ILA.
-This is to reduce their liability from being sued for “representing both parties interests.”
+Some lawyers when creating a marriage agreement will require that the other spouse gets an Independent Legal Advice Ontario certificate.
+Therefore, this is to reduce their liability from being sued for “representing both parties’ interests.”

 Some people want to get their divorce over as quickly as possible.
 We certainly support this, but it is important that our clients understand that a separation agreement affects their rights and responsibilities.
 The agreement can have a major impact on the rest of their lives.